thiviru7715/CSA-CW/README.md

 **Q3: Why is it advantageous to use JAX-RS filters for cross-cutting concerns like logging?**

-If we manually wrote `logger.info()` at the top of every single Java controller method, we would inevitably forget to add it somewhere, resulting in blind spots.
+If we manually wrote "logger.info()" at the top of every single Java controller method, we would inevitably forget to add it somewhere, resulting in blind spots.
 Even worse, it clutters up clean business logic with repetitive monitoring code.
 By creating a global JAX-RS Filter, the framework automatically forces *every* single incoming and outgoing HTTP signal through our logging checkpoint without us ever asking.
 This achieves the "Single Responsibility Principle" — the API methods only care about processing data, while the filter handles the global auditing seamlessly, keeping the whole architecture remarkably cleaner.